nyu-pl-sp19/class10/README.md

 affecting large portions of the code.

 As a motivating example, suppose that we have a large system that uses our `Queue` module from above in many places.
-The implementation of `Queue` is not very efficient: the `enqueue` operation uses `List.append` to add the new element `x` at the end of the queue `q`.
+Note that the implementation of `Queue` is actually not very efficient: the `enqueue` operation uses `List.append` to add the new element `x` at the end of the queue `q`.
 This operation is linear in the length of `q`.
 However, we would expect that both `enqueue` and `dequeue` operations run in constant time - at least amortized over all operations performed on the queue during execution of the program.
+So let's try to make our implementation of the queue data structures and see whether we can do this in a way such that remaining code of the larger system that uses the `Queue` module does not need to be modified.

 We can improve our implementation of `Queue` by using a pair of two lists `(q, r)` to represent the queue contents rather than a single